Friday, February 25, 2022

 What is this app?

 A utility to let you improve your breathing technique.
-You simply set your inhale, exhale, and hold times to whatever you want, and this app will give you ques of when to start inhaling and exhaling.
+You simply set your inhale, exhale, and hold times to whatever you want, and this app will give you cues of when to start inhaling and exhaling.

 Is this app safe to use?